Ultimate Guide to Drooping and Sagging Lower Eyelids

 According to the Cedars-Sinai Medical Center, ectropion is a condition that features the eyelids turning outward.
 Since it generally causes both of the lower eyelids to turn outward more often than the upper lids, ectropion can make the lower lids look like they are sagging.
 That outward turning of the eyelids exposes the inner parts of the eyes and causes additional problems.

 To help treat the symptoms of ectropion, a patient might be prescribed moisturizing eye drops, artificial tears, steroid creams, or antibiotic ointments in the case of an eye infection.
-Although these stop gap measures may provide a certain amount of relief, eyelid surgery is often necessary in order to fix the problem.
+Although these stop-gap measures may provide a certain amount of relief, eyelid surgery is often necessary to fix the problem.

 Treatments to Fix Drooping Lower Eyelids